-4. Buy Genealogy Software – As with any hobby or activity you will need to make some expenses.
-And that is no different to genealogy.
+As with any hobby or activity, you will need to purchase products and services.
+And that is no different from genealogy.
 Purchasing a genealogy software program is vital for you.

-You can use it to not only store information that you have found out about your ancestors, but it can be used to create charts, reports, books and more.
+You can use it to not only store information that you have found out about your ancestors, but it can use it to create charts, reports, books, and more.

-5. Join A Local Family History Society – There is so much that you can learn from a family history society.
-They can give your practical guides and tips, and also show you where you can start looking.
+There is so much that you can learn from a family history society.
+They can give you practical guides and tips, and also show you where you can start looking.

-7. Subscribe To A Genealogy Search Website – There are literally millions of records on websites such as Ancestry, FindMyPast and MyHeritage to name but a few.
+There are millions of records on websites such as Ancestry, FindMyPast, and MyHeritage to name but a few.

-As there are so many records available to you there is definitely a good chance that you will discover something about your ancestors.
+As there are so many records available to you there is a good chance that you can discover something about your ancestors.

-Please be prepared to pay to access these sites.
+These are subscription sites, so you will have to pay to access their content.
 FamilySearch.org is a free option that you can try first.

-8. Discover Your Genealogy Through Your DNA – This is a new type of research that family historians have discovered and are using to trace their family tree.
+This is a newish type of research that family historians are using to trace their family tree.

-There are a few companies out there giving varying types of testing to suit your needs.
+There are a few companies that offer varying types of testing to suit your needs.

-You could even visit the cemetery where they are buried.
+You can even visit the cemetery where they were buried.
 Doing so can give you even more information for your files as you discover birth and death dates, as well as maybe other bits of information.

 My Final Thoughts